-- DO NOT pick subjects because you like the teacher - DO NOT pick subjects because your friends are taking them - DO NOT pick subjects just because your parents think you should take them - DO NOT pick subjects because your older brother or sister took them - DO NOT pick subjects without reading the course content carefully
+DO NOT pick subjects because you like the teacher

+DO NOT pick subjects because your friends are taking them

+DO NOT pick subjects just because your parents think you should take them

+DO NOT pick subjects because your older brother or sister took them

+DO NOT pick subjects without reading the course content carefully

-Please take your time considering your choices before completing the form and submitting via Google Classroom no later than 11 February.
-Your options form must be 'signed' by both you and a parent - this will be achieved by a parent adding their email contact in the relevant box.
+Please take your time considering your choices before completing the form and submitting via your tutor no later than 9 February.
+Your options form must be signed by both you and a parent.
 After this date there will be limited opportunities to change your choices.
 If you wish to change your options after submitting your form, you must contact Miss Bliss (e.bliss@maidenerleghtrust.org) to discuss the availability of subjects.